zeditor01/cdc_examples/C008_db2zos.md

 <h3 id="1.1">1.1 Requirements to Replicate Db2 z/OS Data</h3>

-<p>The core functionaility of any CDC Capture agent is to read the source database logs asynchronously,
+The core functionality of any CDC Capture agent is to read the source database logs asynchronously, stage captured data (preferably in memory) until the Unit of Work is commited or rolled back, and then publish the committed changes over TCPIP sockets to a CDC Apply agent.

-stage captured data (preferably in memory) until the Unit of Work is commited or rolled back, and then publish the committed changes over TCPIP sockets to a CDC Apply agent.</p>
+The core functionality of any CDC Apply agent is to listen for changes from CDC source agents, process those changes (along UoW boundaries) and generate write operations to apply the changes to the target according to whatever mapping definitions have been specified in the subscription.

-<p>Any supported version of Db2 z/OS is ready to go with CDC.
-The customisation of Db2 to support CDC is limited to:</p>
+Any supported version of Db2 z/OS is ready to go with CDC.
+The customisation of Db2 to support CDC is limited to:

-1. Creating a few CDC control tables insider Db2 z/OS
+1. Creating a few CDC control tables inside Db2 z/OS
 2. Binding a plan and a few packages
 3. Granting the started task ID sufficient privileges to access the Db2 Catalog and Log Interface
 4. Altering source tables to enforce full row logging so that the log records contain enough information to support replication